Definition of Ready Vs. Acceptance Criteria

 Acceptance Criteria

 User Stories are the foundational artifacts of Agile development.
 User Stories can be large or small depending on what the team decides to build through the User Story.
 If a particular Product Backlog item is considered to be too large to fit in a Sprint, it will be broken down into many User Stories and numerous sub-tasks are assigned to them.
 All User Stories should have a Definition of Done and Acceptance Criteria.
 Hence, you could see that both of these co-exist in the Scrum development process.
-The User Story gives the context of the feature the team is supposed to build; the acceptance criteria give guidance about the details of the functionality and how the customer will accept them.
+The User Story gives the context of the feature the team is supposed to build; the acceptance criteria guide the details of the functionality and how the customer will accept them.
 Few acceptance criteria would be decided during the Product Backlog refinement meeting before the Sprint begins, and others will be discussed after the Sprint Planning meeting.
 These are certain attributes of acceptance criteria:

 • The term applies to an individual Product Backlog item or story